w3f/polkadot-wiki/docs/learn-DOT.md

 The current testnet is called Westend and you can obtain its native tokens by posting `!drip <WESTEND_ADDRESS>` in the Riot chatroom [#westend_faucet:matrix.org](https://riot.w3f.tech/#westend_faucet:matrix.org).

-You can also make your own DOTs by [becoming a validator on the testnet](https://wiki.polkadot.network/en/latest/polkadot/node/guides/how-to-validate/).
+You can also make your own DOTs by [becoming a validator](maintain-validator).

 ## Kusama Tokens